spatie/form-backend-validation/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-Initial code of this package was copied from [Jeffrey Way](https://twitter.com/jeffrey_way)'s [Vue-Forms repo](https://github.com/laracasts/Vue-Forms/)
+Initial code of this package was copied from [Jeffrey Way](https://twitter.com/jeffrey_way)'s [Vue-Forms repo](https://github.com/laracasts/Vue-Forms/).

+The idea to go about this way of validating forms comes from [Laravel Spark](https://spark.laravel.com/).

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).